Why You Still Need an Agent When Buying a New Construction Home

 Pushes back against unreasonable payment schedule

-You will likely be required to put anywhere from 5% all the way to 33% of the total cost of the home upfront and then make subsequent payments throughout the process.
+You will likely be required to put anywhere from 10% all the way to 33% of the total cost of the home upfront and then make subsequent payments throughout the process.
 Without a seasoned agent by your side, you could be agreeing to a payment schedule that conflicts with the structure of your loan.

 Navigates changes to the scope of work

 However, depending on the contractual boilerplate, they might sidestep and change order proposals altogether, or amend the clause to give limited notice to the buyer.
-A new-construction buyer’s agent will have experience with changes in scope, and can help suggest a process that’s easiest for you.
+A new-construction buyer’s agent will have experience with changes in scope and can help suggest a process that’s easiest for you.

 Advocates for your protection

 You’ll have little to no legal recourse on any of the above issues if you sign away your right to legal recourse.
-A buyer’s agent could also help you hammer out a builder’s warranty that would cover defective material and labor as well as keep both sides from costly legal fees if problems arise.
+A buyer’s agent could help you hammer out a builder’s warranty that would cover defective material and labor as well as keep both sides from costly legal fees if problems arise.

 While you hope none of the above occurs, a real estate agent with new-build experience, with the help of their attorney connections, will look for these elements in a contract and make sure that the agreement benefits both parties.
 Most importantly, they’ll ensure that you’re protected if the builder fails to uphold their end of the bargain.